ychefla/paku-iot/AI_COLLAB.md

    - No secrets in issue comments or chat history

 2. **Use environment variables for all secrets**
-   - All sensitive configuration must be in `.env` (git-ignored)
+   - All sensitive configuration must be in `compose/.env` (git-ignored)
-   - Use `.env.example` as a template showing required variables
+   - Use `compose/.env.example` as a template showing required variables
    - Default values in code should be safe placeholders only

 3. **Environment File Management**
-   - `.env` is git-ignored and contains actual secrets
+   - `compose/.env` is git-ignored and contains actual secrets
-   - `.env.example` is committed and documents required variables
+   - `compose/.env.example` is committed and documents required variables
-   - To set up locally: `cp .env.example .env` then edit `.env`
+   - To set up locally: `cp compose/.env.example compose/.env` then edit `compose/.env`

 ### Required Environment Variables

-The stack requires the following environment variables (see `.env.example`):
+The stack requires the following environment variables (see `compose/.env.example`):

 ```bash
 # Database